Time to Donate Blood

 “I come from a large family — five sisters and three brothers — and at some point almost all of us have donated blood as well as my father.
 I’m willing to bet between all of us as a family we have donated close to 100 gallons of blood.”

 Dempsey does a “Power Red” donation about every 116 days.
-During a power red donation, the donor can donate two units of blood using a special machine that draws blood from the arm, collects the red cells, then returns the remaining blood components and saline to the donor.
-The collected red cells are sent for leukopaks, which isan enriched apheresis product collected via leukapheresis, the act of extracting white blood cells (WBCs) from the peripheral blood.
+During a power red donation, the donor is able to donate two units of blood using a special machine that draws blood from the arm, collects the red cells, then returns the remaining blood components and saline back to the donor.

 Dempsey is a very special Red Cross blood donor not just because of his personal commitment to help others but because he is part of a small group known as “Heroes for Babies.”
 Dempsey’s blood type is O negative which is in high demand because it is a universal blood type most often used in emergencies and trauma cases or situations where a patient’s blood type is unknown.

 He’s also CMV negative, which makes his blood even more unique.
 Cytomegalovirus (CMV) is a common virus that most people are exposed to at some point, and the virus is present in the blood of most American adults.
 But babies who have compromised immune systems cannot fight off CMV the way older children and adults can.
-Therefore, newborns who need an iv infusion are often given O negative/CMV negative blood like Dempsey’s.
+Therefore, newborns who need blood transfusions are often given O negative/CMV negative blood like Dempsey’s.

 Dempsey encourages others who are able to, to donate as it really doesn’t take much time at all to make a big difference in another person’s life.